|Course||Delivery Mode||Start Date||Duration|

 How will I learn?

-This MA in Early Childhood Studies has been specifically designed for delivery by online learning, with one to one tutorial support and modular webinars designed specifically to prepare you to complete the module.
+This MA in Early Childhood Care & Education has been specifically designed for delivery by online learning, with one to one tutorial support and interactive modular webinars designed specifically to prepare you to complete the module.
 It is very suited to you if you are working full-time with limited spare time yet you want to achieve your Masters qualification.

 Each module commences with an induction webinar and you will meet your lead lecturer during this session.
 You will be able to log-in and “attend” the lecture even if you are off-site or you can re-visit the lecture at a later date through our online portal.
 You can upload your assessments and your lecturer will give you feedback on whether you are on the right track before you submit the final version.
 Blended learning allows you to study at your time with support available throughout your learning journey.